UMAprotocol/UMIPs/UMIPs/umip-152.md

 - Created: March 7, 2022

 ## Summary (2-5 sentences)
-The ZODIAC identifier is intended to be used with a [Zodiac module](https://gnosis.github.io/zodiac/docs/intro) that allows you to control a [Gnosis Safe](https://gnosis-safe.io/) according to a set of rules defined off-chain and enforced with UMA's [Optimistic Oracle](https://umaproject.org/optimistic-oracle.html).
-Unless the module contract has extra restrictions, any address can propose transactions that follow the rules and any address can dispute a proposal to UMA's Optimistic Oracle within a challenge window.
+The ZODIAC identifier is intended to be used with an [Optimistic Governor](https://github.com/UMAprotocol/protocol/blob/master/packages/core/contracts/zodiac/OptimisticGovernor.sol) [Zodiac module](https://gnosis.github.io/zodiac/docs/intro) that allows you to control a [Gnosis Safe](https://gnosis-safe.io/) according to a set of rules defined off-chain and enforced with UMA's [Optimistic Oracle](https://umaproject.org/optimistic-oracle.html).
+Any address can propose transactions that follow the rules and any address can dispute a proposal to UMA's Optimistic Oracle within a challenge window.

 ## Motivation
-The ZODIAC identifier, coupled with the Optimistic Oracle Zodiac module, will allow for a new era of flexible "optimistic governance," where management of DAO treasuries and other multi-signature wallets can be managed more effectively, without being limited to X-of-Y signing schemes or tokenholder votes, although the Zodiac module can enforce those things, too.
+The ZODIAC identifier, coupled with the Optimistic Governor module, will allow for a new era of flexible "optimistic governance," where management of DAO treasuries and other multi-signature wallets can be managed more effectively, without being limited to X-of-Y signing schemes or tokenholder votes, although the Optimistic Governor module can enforce those things, too.

 To date, DAO governance has twisted itself to conform to the limitations of simplistic tools, instead of finding the best rules to coordinate around shared resources.
-The ZODIAC identifier allows a DAO to publish their rules in plain English with sufficient detail for a neutral third-party observer to determine whether transactions submitted to a Gnosis Safe follow the rules or not, and then have any address propose and execute transactions that follow those rules.
+The ZODIAC identifier allows a DAO to publish their rules in plain language with sufficient detail for a neutral third-party observer to determine whether transactions submitted to a Gnosis Safe follow the rules or not, and then have any address propose and execute transactions that follow those rules.

 Because human voters can be brought in the loop to resolve disputes, this is an incredibly flexible and powerful form of DAO governance.
 Due to that flexibility, users of this identifier should be sure to make their rules as clear as possible, including the process for upgrading to a new set of rules.

 ## Technical Specification
-The Zodiac module is in a draft state and currently being tested with a Gnosis Safe on Rinkeby.
-You can find the code on [GitHub](https://github.com/UMAprotocol/protocol/pull/3843/files).
+The Optimistic Governor module is a new tool and can be paired with an administrative multi-signature scheme for emergency actions for greater user assurance.
+Over time, the signature threshold can be increased for the emergency multi-sig, and eventually the multi-sig can be eliminated entirely, with all governance actions going through the Optimistic Governor.

-Each Gnosis Safe will have its own Zodiac module contract which will store proposals made by external addresses.
-Each proposal is a bundle of transactions.
-See the structs defined below for technical detail.
+Each Gnosis Safe will have its own Optimistic Governor module contract which will store a hash of transactions proposed by external addresses.
+Each proposal hash represents a bundle of transactions and each proposal emits an event with the full transaction details.

 ```

+event TransactionsProposed(
+    address indexed proposer,
+    uint256 indexed proposalTime,
+    Proposal proposal,
+    bytes explanation,
+    uint256 challengeWindowEnds
+);

 struct Transaction {
     address to;
+    Enum.Operation operation;
     uint256 value;
     bytes data;
 }